-Fictionwise Publications www.fictionwise.com Copyright (C)1990 by Mike Resnick NOTICE: This work is copyrighted.
-It is licensed only for use by the purchaser.
-Making copies of this work or distributing it to any unauthorized person by any means, including without limit email, floppy disk, file transfer, paper print out, or any other method constitutes a violation of International copyright law and subjects the violator to severe fines.
-Fictionwise offers a reward of up to \$500 for information leading to the conviction of any person violating the copyright of a Fictionwise ebook.
+Fictionwise Publications www.fictionwise.com This ebook is a work of fiction.
+Names, characters, places, and incidents either are products of the author's imagination or are used fictitiously.
+Any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.
+Copyright ©1990 by Mike Resnick NOTICE: This ebook is licensed to the original purchaser only.
+Duplication or distribution via email, floppy disk, network, print out, or any other means to a person other than the original purchaser is a violation of International copyright law and subjects the violator to fines and/or imprisonment.
+Fictionwise Publications offers a \$500 reward to anyone who provides information leading to the conviction of a person infringing on any Fictionwise ebook copyright.
+COVER DESIGN BY CHRIS HARDWICK This ebook is displayed using 100% recycled electrons.
 To Carol, as always And to Pat and Roger Sims intrepid travellers, dedicated gourmets, damned good friends PROLOGUE The Menninger/Klipstein Tachyon Drive, without which Man would never have been able to physically explore his galaxy, was theorized in 2029 A.D., created in 2032, and successfully field-tested in 2037 after a number of minor mishaps.
 Mankind's first contact with an alien race was made on March 5, 2042 A.D., on the outskirts of the Epsilon Eridani system.
-Nobody knows what precipitated the events that followed, nor in what order they occurred, but this much is known: within a matter of minutes both the Earth starship,Excelsior, and the alien ship, name and class unknown, had completely destroyed each other.
+Nobody knows what precipitated the events that followed, nor in what order they occurred, but this much is known: within a matter of minutes both the Earth starship, Excelsior, and the alien ship, name and class unknown, had completely destroyed each other.
 To this day no one knows which ship fired first.
 There is no record of any action by either side that might have invited such a reaction.
 No messages were sent back to base during the ensuing battle.
 Neither ship tried to escape once the conflict began.
 There were no survivors.
 It took Man almost a decade to regroup, and by that time all space exploration was under the control of the military.
 Only the United States, the Soviet Union, the People's Republic of China, and the Republic of Brazil continued to send ships into deep space.
 By 2065 A.D. there were fourteen starships exploring the galaxy, each mapping and charting the stars and planets while fruitlessly searching for signs of alien life.
 Five of these ships belonged to the United States, four to Russia, four to China, and one to Brazil.
-Of them, the largest was theLenin , a massive Russian ship.
-The best-armed was the one-year-old Russian starshipMoscow .
-By far the fastest was the Chinese shipConfucious .
+Of them, the largest was the Lenin, a massive Russian ship.
+The bestarmed was the one-year-old Russian starship Moscow.
+By far the fastest was the Chinese ship Confucious.
 But the ship that made all the headlines in 2065 was the Theodore Roosevelt, which was currently orbiting the Earth while the fate of its captain was being decided hundreds of miles below it.
 1.